vaddya/xml2yaml-converter/README.md

 # XML to YAML Converter

-Very powerful ane easy to use XML to YAML converter service.
+Very powerful and easy to use XML to YAML converter service.
 It's written in Java 10 using Spring Boot framework.

 ## Example